 The last step in building sales messaging for different buyer personas is to prepare your objections responses.
-For the most part, your objection responses can be the same for all of the buyer personas that you talk with.
+For the most part, your objection responses can be the same for all of the that you talk with.
 But there are some cases where you are going to face different objections when changing from one buyer persona to another.

 Different Industries May Have Different Sales Objections

 One place to start to think about this is if you sell to companies that operate in different industries.
 Even if you product works basically the same regardless of which industry your customer is in, you might face different objections when talking with one versus another.